dzapataHDI/nomemory/mockunits.md

 List<Integer> list2 = listMockUnit.val();
 ```

-Without keeping the intermediary references we can have "incremental chains" of MockUnits that are passing their behaviour further and further.
-Usually (with some exceptions) a chain like this is "lazy", and no value is generated until calling a "closing" method, like `val()` example:
+Without keeping the intermediary references we can write "incremental chains" of MockUnits that are passing their behaviour further and further.

+Usually (with some exceptions) a chain like this is "lazy", and no value is generated until calling a "closing" method, like `val()`:

 ```java
 List<Integer[]> listArray = m.ints()